Ancestral Health Society Code of Conduct

-Reports should be made directly to Amanda Oakley, Tess Falor, or Katherine Morrison.
+Reports should be made directly to Tess Falor or Naomi Norwood.

 The AHS team wants everyone to feel safe for the duration of the symposium.
 If necessary, conference staff are empowered to take appropriate actions that may include, but are not limited to, warnings, barring attendance at the symposium, expulsion from the symposium without refund, and referrals to venue security or local law enforcement.